 I was Mom on the Bag for my younger son, Rob, for four years on a regular basis.
-Being and parent caddie was difficult, at least to begin with, for both of us - two Taureans hooking horns and stubbornly inflexible on changing opinions, clubs or courses of action.
+Being a parent caddie was difficult, at least to begin with, for both of us - two Taureans hooking horns and stubbornly inflexible on changing opinions, clubs or courses of action.
 These are my notes from one of our very early tournaments together:

 First drive off the tee goes wayward.
 I tell him to play a 5 iron and he proceeds to chunk three 3 woods down the fairway.
 Finally he reaches for the 5 iron and lands a solid approach followed by a great chip.
 Caddie Dad 1 says how much faster the green is than the practice green.
 Maybe a good thing we spent all of 2 minutes there.
 Rob drains an 8 footer for a double bogey.